1993 Jersey City mayoral election

 The 1993 Jersey City mayoral election was held on May 11, 1993.
 Incumbent mayor Bret Schundler, who won a special election in November 1992 to complete the unexpired term of Gerald McCann, was elected to a full term in office over Louis Manzo.

 Background

 Mayor Gerald McCann was convicted on fifteen counts of extortion, mail fraud, bank fraud, tax evasion, making false statements to the IRS, and failure to file taxes in connection with a savings and loan association scheme and removed from office on February 7, 1993 and barred from seeking re-election.
 A special election to complete his term was scheduled for November 1992.
 Because Jersey City special elections do not require a majority of the vote, Bret Schundler, a conservative Republican, won with under 18 percent of the vote.

 At the time, Jersey City was notorious for political corruption, and the city government faced a $40 million budget deficit, rising crime, and a failing school system.
 Young middle-class residents fled the city for the suburbs, leaving the city with an aging population and shrinking property tax base from which to fund services.

-Procedure

-Under Jersey City election law at the time, candidates for a special election were required only to collect 100 signatures, and there were no runoff provisions.
-As a result, a large number of candidates declared for the open seat.